janneshopman/RKSymFoam/README.md

     default         none;
 </pre>

-* In "system/fvSolution", the subdictionaries for p and pFinal are named pCorr and pCorrFinal respectively.
+* In "system/fvSolution", the subdictionaries for "p" and "pFinal" are named "pCorr" and "pCorrFinal" respectively.
 * A subdictionary named "RungeKutta" has to be added to "system/fvSolution", for example: